 Connecting your social accounts to Hootsuite lets you manage them all in one place, rather than on each individual social network.
 This makes it easier and faster for you to share and schedule content to your social accounts, respond to and engage with your audiences, and work with teams to manage multiple accounts.

 Hootsuite is not a social network, nor can it control any of your personal settings in a social network.
 Hootsuite also doesn’t perform automatic publishing tasks unless you set it up to do so.
 From the perspective of social networks, Hootsuite is considered a third party.
 In other words, Hootsuite is an independent software service that is compatible with and complementary to the goals of social networks and their users.

 Because of the benefits it provides to social media users, Hootsuite has strong partnerships with many social networks.
 All of the major social networks have programmatic integrations (known as application programming interfaces, or APIs) that allow third parties like Hootsuite to access and share certain types of information.

-- Limitations set by individual social networks
+- Limitations set by each social network

 - The connection methods between Hootsuite and different social networks

 - Features and capabilities of social networks that haven’t been made available to third parties such as Hootsuite

 Both Hootsuite and our social media partners are always working to provide Hootsuite users with all the same capabilities that they have in the social networks.